Bubble Water Bracket Showdown: Tentatively Tropical

-Today is the first day of spring, but these tropical flavors are whispering of summer.
+Today is the first day of spring, but these tropical flavors are whispering summer.
 If you’re not caught up, check out the berry and citrus corners of the bracket before continuing on to today’s bubble water battle.

 Four tentatively tropical sparklers enter the ring today, but only one will make it to the Final Four.